 The reference budget employs Oslo Municipality's kindergarten rates, without food supplements, as an illustration of these costs.
 These rates largely correspond to the national maximum limit for parental payment in kindergartens.
 Municipalities can also offer lower parental pay and more comprehensive moderation schemes than those stipulated in national regulations.

 The costs for each individual child depend on how many children the individual family has in kindergarten.
 The calculations in the reference budget calculator account for sibling moderation and the national scheme for reduction in parental pay, which entails that no one should pay more than six percent of the household income for a kindergarten place.
 The right to free core time in the kindergarten is not included in the Reference budget.
-From August 2022, the income limit for free core time is a total annual income below NOK 598 825 for children born in 2017, 2018, 2019 and 2020.
+From August 2021, the income limit for free core time is a total annual income below NOK 583,650 for children born in 2016, 2017, 2018 and 2019.
+Kindergarten costs are measured in Oslo in March 2022.
+The national maximum price for a full-time place in a kindergarten will be reduced to NOK 3,050 per month from August 2022.

 NB: Note that food costs come in addition to the ordinary kindergarten cost.
-In Oslo municipality, this amount is NOK 190 per month in 2022.
+In Oslo municipality, this amount is NOK 185 per month in 2021.
 However, there are large variations in food costs between different kindergartens and across the country.
 Furthermore, note that the calculations for food and beverages assume that all food is prepared at home.
 This means that the food costs are wholly, or at least partly, covered by the amount for food and beverages included in individual-specific expenses.

-Daycare facilities for schoolchildren (AKS/SFO)
+Daycare facilities for schoolchildren

-The Activity School (AKS) in Oslo is used as an example for afterschool costs for children.
+The Activity School (AKS/SFO) in Oslo is used as an example for afterschool costs for children.
 However, these costs vary between different municipalities.
-In recent years, several changes have been made in connection with the fee for the Activity School in Oslo, such as introduction of free core time for different grade levels and in different districts.
-In 2021, a national income-dependent scheme was also introduced to reduce parental pay in AKS/ SFO for households with pupils in 1st to 4th grade.
-The costs that are used as a basis in the reference budget for 2022 are Oslo municipality's rates, including the new national moderation schemes.
-In the online reference budget calculator, users select the arrangement they would like to calculate costs for, and it is possible to select "free core time".
+In recent years, several changes have been made in connection with the fee for the Activity School in Oslo, such as introduction of free core time for different grades and in different districts.
+In 2021, a national income-dependent scheme was also introduced to reduce parental pay in AKS/SFO for households with pupils in 1st to 4th grade.